dshawul/NebulaSEM/README.md

   <img width="900px" src="./images/pitz-velocity.gif"/>
 </p>

-The same test case simulated with the ke turbulence model is shown below.
+The same test case simulated with the k-e turbulence model is shown below.
 It is a Reynolds-average turbulence scheme so only mean state is displayed.

 <p align="center">